Find out what types of Chinese food are gluten-free, how to order at Chinese restaurants, and what to look for on menus.

 Tips for Ordering Gluten-free Chinese Food

 Chinese restaurants are not going to be a gluten-free eater’s best friend – let’s get that out of the way right away.
-However, there are some things you can do and things to be aware of to make it not a total disaster.
-Here are some things to keep in mind next time you find yourself at a Chinese restaurant.

 Bring your own soy sauce

 Most Chinese restaurants use a traditional soy sauce made with wheat.
-You’ll want to avoid dishes made with soy sauce and other dark sauces.
+You’ll want to avoid dishes made with regular soy sauce and other dark sauces.

-You can bring along a bottle of gluten-free tamari soy sauce to add to the dish after it’s been cooked.
 Or offer it to the cooks and ask if they will use this in place of the traditional soy sauce they normally use to make it gluten-free.

 Sriracha sauce is gluten-free and combined with gluten-free tamari soy sauce is an excellent sauce on many dishes.